songnianqian/dynamic-transformer/README.md

 ### ⚙️ Insight

-Large embedding sizes only make sense when the model uses **multi-path or expert-based specialization** (introduced in the next part).
+Large embedding sizes not make sense when the model uses **multi-path or expert-based specialization** (introduced in the next part).
 Without routing, every token passes through the entire 4096-dimensional stack — resulting in massive, unnecessary computation.

 ### 💡 Benefits